Comet Chasers: Plot

 The episode begins with Alan Tracy talking about flying to Halley's Comet in his sleep.
-He is then woken up by Scott Tracy and Grandma Tracy.
+He is woken by Scott and Grandma.
 Grandma informs him about a broadcast to do with Halley's comet.
-Alan starts to state facts about the comet which he already has done multiple times according to Scott.
-The broadcast begins with Francois Lemaire and his wife visiting the comet where he decides to go inside the comet's tail.
-Scott yells at the broadcast about it being a bad idea, John Tracy pops up stating that they have a situation.
+Alan starts to state facts about the comet – something that, according to Scott, he has done before.
+The broadcast begins with Francois Lemaire and his wife Madeline visiting the comet, during which Lemaire decides to go inside the comet's tail.
+Scott yells at the broadcast about it being a bad idea, and John pops up stating that they have a situation.

-John briefs Alan and Scott on the details of the emergency and they dispatch in Thunderbird 3.
-When flying in space Scott tells Alan that Lemaire's ship is still intact but Alan is more interested in the comet.
-Scott reminds Alan that they are on a mission and they have to be focused on that.
+John briefs Alan and Scott on the details of the emergency and they launch in Thunderbird 3.
+In space, Scott tells Alan that Lemaire's ship is still intact, but Alan is more interested in the comet.
+Scott reminds Alan that they are on a mission and have to remain focused on that.

-On Lemaire's ship, Francois is trying to look at his ship's controls and his wife fires the emergency beacon which Thunderbird 3 pick up and Alan informs Scott.
-Francois discusses about all the times he has needed rescued.
-Alan and Scott are unable to communicate with Lemaire.
-Scott takes a pod vehicle to go and rescue Lemaire.
-Scott finds it hard to bypass the rocks until Alan told him to think like he is playing a game.
-When Scott reaches the ship he still fails to communicate with the ship so he decides to dock with the ship.
-Once docked Scott finally communicates with Francois.
-Scott orders Francois and his wife to put on their space suits.
-Suddenly a large rock hits the ship, Alan becomes worried when he can't communicate with Scott.
-Scott manages to reach Alan who is relieved to hear from Scott and informs him that they are on the comet.
+On Lemaire's ship, Lemaire is checking his ship's controls.
+Madeline fires the emergency beacon, which Thunderbird 3 picks up.
+Alan informs Scott.
+Lemaire mentions all the times he has had to be rescued.
+Alan and Scott are unable to establish communication with the Lemaires, so Scott takes a pod vehicle to go and rescue them.
+He finds it hard to avoid the rocks until Alan tells him to imagine that he is playing a game.
+When Scott reaches the ship, he still cannot raise the Lemaires, so he decides to dock.
+Finally making contact, he orders the Lemaires to put on their spacesuits and prepare to abandon ship.
+Suddenly a large rock hits the ship.
+Alan becomes worried when he loses contact with Scott, but Scott is able to reach Alan, informing him that they are on the comet.

-Scott enters Lemaire's ship to assess the damage, Francois remembers Scott from the last time he's been rescued.
-Francois isn't impressed when Scott breaks the ship apart to try and find a way to get the ship running again.
-Francois threatens to sue International Rescue for the damages.
+Scott enters the ship to assess the damage.
+Lemaire remembers Scott from the last time he was rescued.
+Unimpressed when Scott begins tearing the ship apart to try to get it running again, Lemaire threatens to sue International Rescue for damages.
 Scott contacts Alan to collect them.
-Scott, Francois and his wife jump over bits of the comet until they see the ship get destroyed by the comet.
-Alan comes in to land near them and he then leaves Thunderbird 3 so he can stand on the comet.
-The comet shakes and Francois is knocked off and Alan goes to rescue him.
-Scott sends Alan his space-board.
-Alan surfs back into Thunderbird 3 and they then take off.
-When leaving the comet, two of Thunderbird 3's gets hit so they can't return to Earth for 36 hours.
-Francois is complaining about there being no food, Scott informs them that Brains made ration bars for long journeys and that the bars are in the bin.
+Scott and the Lemaires jump over bits of the comet until they see the ship destroyed by the comet.
+Alan lands near them and exits Thunderbird 3 so that he can stand on the comet.
+The comet shakes, throwing Lemaire into space, and Alan goes to rescue him.
+Scott sends Alan his space board.
+Alan surfs back to Thunderbird 3 and they take off.
+During the departure, Thunderbird 3 takes damage, preventing it from return to Earth for 36 hours.
+When Lemaire complains about there being no food, Scott informs them that Brains made ration bars for long journeys and that they are in the bin.